Indigenous and Tribal Populations Convention, 1957: Article 33-36

 These articles contain support language that describes to whom and how the Director-General of the International Labour Office of the United Nations should register the country's admission of the convention.

 Article 37

 "The English and French versions of the text of this Convention are equally authoritative."

 Modifications

 This Convention was subsequently revised in 1989 by Convention C169 Indigenous and Tribal Peoples Convention, 1989.

 Ratifications

-Reasons for denouncement of convention
+Reasons for denunciation of convention

 All countries that declared that they "denounced" the convention did this as a result of the subsequent ratification of the Indigenous and Tribal Peoples Convention, 1989 (No. 169).
 Those parties that remain "ratified" were not signatories to the later convention.